MonkeyDDeveloper/book-reading-list-app/README.md

 - run: npm install, if it doesn´t work, try: npm install --force
 - run: npm run dev

+## TESTING
+- you can run test using: npm run test
+- ensure dev dependencies are installed

 ### Created by
 MonkeyDeveloper (Javier Fray)